-Evaluation: First exam 35%

-Second exam 35%

-Homework and projects 30%

-All exams are closed-book, closed-notes.
-You may bring in one notesheet (8.5" by 11" both sides), and may use calculators.
+The course will have two exams as well as graded homework and perhaps a longer project.
+The final grade will be based 35% on the first exam, 35% on the second exam, and 30% on the homework and project.
+Both exams are closed-book, closed-notes.
+You may bring in one notesheet (8.5" by 11" both sides) and may use calculators.
 For Section 600 (on campus) the exams will be during regular class time.

 All grading in the course is based on a percentage with final grades determined based on this percentage.
-If your final average falls within the below ranges you are guaranteed to receive at least the letter grad indicated: A: 90-100; B: 80-89; C: 70-79; D: 60-69; F: 59 or lower
+If your final average falls within the below ranges you are guaranteed to receive at least the letter grad indicated: A: 90-100; B: 80-89; C: 70-79; D: 60-69; F: 59 or lower.
+At the discretion of the instructor these ranges may be extended downward (i.e., providing you with a higher final grade).